The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Before you fill out an extensive application form, answer these four quick questions to ensure you select the ideal plastic mate for your wallet.

 1. How do you plan on using your card?

 - I use my card just for the little things.

 Big Purchases: Low APR

 You may opt to get a card with a low annual percentage rate (APR) when you want to purchase items or services you can't pay for outright; for example, a much-needed air conditioning unit or a new flat-screen TV to replace your broken one.
 This means you'll more than likely carry a balance on the card from month-to-month.
 In that case, you'll want a card with a low APR and 0% introductory rate, since you'll be paying interest during the months you are unable to pay down your debt.

 Little Things: Great Rewards

 If you intend to use your card for lots of small purchases and pay off balances quickly, worry less about the APR and take a close look at the annual fees and reward program.
 If, for example, you eat out 4-5 times a week, choose a card with restaurant dining incentives and go chow down at your favorite sushi joint as much as you want.
-Though it does have an annual fee after the first year, Desert Financial’s Premier Rewards American Express offers the highest number of points on eligible dining purchases, plus a lower than average interest rate.
+Desert Financial’s Premier Rewards American Express offers the highest number of points on eligible dining purchases, plus a lower than average interest rate.